Relay Races and Revolving Doors#

 Recidivism#

-This 2016 paper in the journal Crime & Delinquency showed how the inspection paradox affects our estimates of recidivism, that is, the number of people released from prison who later return to prison.
-Based on data from 17 states, collected between 2000 and 2012, the authors compute the number of admissions to prison in an event-based sample, on page 1015.
+A 2016 paper in the journal Crime & Delinquency showed how the inspection paradox affects our estimates of recidivism, that is, the number of people released from prison who later return to prison.
+By that definition, prior reports estimated that 45% to 50% of people released from state prisons returned to prison within three years.

 from empiricaldist import Pmf